Welcome to Animated Knots by Grog

-Tail Lengths: If the knot has been adequately tightened, trim the tails to about 1/4" long.
-If not tightened leave at least an inch as shown in the animation.
+Tail Lengths: If the knot has been forcefully tightened, trim the tails to about 1/4" long.
+If not really tight leave at least an inch as shown in the animation.

 Use: The completed shackle provides an excellent way of attaching two jib sheets to the jib – see photo on left courtesy of Allen Edwards.
 Here Edwards uses a Velcro Strap to keep the Lanyard Knot centered in the ring and out of the way of the rigging.

 Advantages: The soft shackle weighs little and is less likely to cause injury it strikes a crew member.
 The array of soft shackle and jib sheets pulls across in front of a mast with little tendency to catch - reducing the need to place a crew member up on the foredeck.